Bay Packers quarterback Aaron Rodgers, center, throws during

-during the second half of an NFL preseason football game against
+the first quarter of an NFL preseason football game against

 GREEN BAY —